 With more and more organisations embracing virtual learning, the e-learning industry continues to grow and adapt to suit the evolving needs of learners and teachers.
 One of the more recent developments in the industry is the establishment and use of a virtual learning environment.
+But what exactly is a VLE?
+Join us as we explain.

 An online learning platform in its most basic form is used to house online courses/documents which can be accessed by students and teachers.
 This basic use of the platform offers little interactivity for learners other than a means for simply completing the online learning course material.
 For teachers, it serves as no more than a course management system.
 Most organisations using an online learning platform will, of course, use their platform’s more advanced features, particularly if they’re using a modern learning management system (LMS).